Options

 -

-PublicationOptimization Design of the Electromagnetic Torque for Surface-Mounted PMSM Using GA and Finite Element Analysis for Electric Vehicle( 2022-09-01)
+PublicationOptimization design of the electromagnetic torque for Surface-Mounted PMSM Using GA and Finite Element Analysis for electric vehicle(Korean Institute of Electrical Engineers, 2022-09-01)

 PublicationThe Influenced of Different Magnetization Patterns on the Performance of the Semi-buried Permanent Magnet Synchronous Machine( 2021-06-11)